Kyagara/VSTweaks/README.md

   "DisableExclusiveCrafting": true,
   "EnableSorting": true,
   "EnableSetSpawnOnSleep": true,
+  "EnableWaypointClickTeleport": true,
-  "EnableClickTPWaypoint": true,
+  "EnableWaypointShare": true,
   "EnableTPPCommand": true,
+  "EnableCommandCommand": true,
   "TPPCommandPerm": "tp",
-  "EnableCommandCommand": true,
   "HomeCommandPerm": "chat"
 }
 ```

 #### TODO
 - "Trashcan", either a block, inventory slot or hotkey that you can press and delete items.
-- Share waypoints by right clicking on a waypoint and clicking to share, preferably send a clickable text on chat so that other players can choose to add it to their waypoints.
+- Implement sharing waypoint in the add/edit waypoint dialog.
+- Move waypoint teleport to server so we can check the users permission, this way the permission necessary to teleport is customizable.
 - Port some features from my old Minecraft Mods, [Fred](https://github.com/Kyagara/Fred) and [CoopTweaks](https://github.com/Kyagara/CoopTweaks).
 Some that might be useful are:
   - Music selection
   - Autowalk